Employment at Sem

 - Understands campus security needs

-- Knowledge of using campus security systems
+- Possesses knowledge of using campus security systems

 - High school diploma or GED required

-- Valid Pennsylvania Driver’s License
+- Valid Pennsylvania driver's license

 - Must be able to pass background checks